Ziggeo/ziggeo-wordpress-plugin/readme.txt

 == Description ==

 You can use this plugin to spice up your blog with video posts.
 Simply start by creating a new post, click on the *Record Video* button and take a video of yourself.
 It'll then be shown to your audience once your post goes live.

 You can also invite people to leave video comments.
 Folks will have the option to either leave a traditional text comment or take a short video of themselves that'll be viewable by everybody on your site.

 The plugin is based on the Ziggeo API which allows you to integrate video recording and playback with only two lines of code in your site, service or app.

+= Why Ziggeo? =

+Ziggeo video playback and recording is built upon its own framework which allows you to record and play videos on various platforms without thinking about the video type specific to browsers or technology available on platform while in the same time unifying the design of your video player and recorder.

+Ziggeo is designed to do that using same calls and methods while our backend works out all of the specifics for you.
+And plugin?
+Well, plugin just packs the power of Ziggeo and allows you to have the same on your WordPress website in just few clicks, regardless if you are looking for video recorder, video player or video gallery.

 = Support =